 A compact, lightweight speaker geared toward players seeking performance freedom.
 It features clean and overdrive channels, tape delay effects, and an auxiliary jack so you can play along with any of your favorite tracks.
 The auxiliary jack can also be used with headphones for “silent” practice.

-At 3 watts, this amp isn’t very loud.
+At three watts, this amp isn’t very loud.

-Whether you’re a new guitar player or an accomplished musician, playing music for an audience – or even just for yourself – is a thrilling experience.
-But if you want to hear your guitar as clearly as possible, having the right equipment is key.
-A quality guitar amp can help your music sounds as good as it possibly can.
+Whether you’re a new guitar player or an accomplished musician, playing music for an audience – or even just for yourself – can be a thrilling experience.

 The “classic” option, the tube amp, is known for its warm sound and ability to provide natural distortion.
 Tube amps have a great deal of power, too, which allows them to sound louder than other amps.
 On the downside, tube amps can be very heavy, and the interior tubes don’t last forever.
 You will probably have to replace them during the life of the amp.

-Digital technology is used to recreate the classic sound of a tube amp in a modeling amp.
+Digital technology is used to recreate the classic sound of a tube amp in a modelling amp.
 This is achieved via programmable internal software that can produce a wide array of digital effects.
-Some modeling amps offer digital or analog outputs.
+Some modelling amps offer digital or analogue outputs.
 This makes connecting to a recording device or sound system even easier.

 A hybrid amp draws upon the best features of the other amp types.
 It uses tubes in the preamp section and solid-state transistors in the power section.
 As a result, with a hybrid amp, you can achieve the classic tube amp sound while enjoying the durability and reliability of a solid-state amp.